MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

     **Enable offline management of network scan jobs**:

-    1. Set the Network Discovery service to function in offline mode using the [Set-MIPNetworkDiscoveryConfiguration](/powershell/module/azureinformationprotection/set-mipnetworkdiscoveryconfiguration) cmdlet.
+    1. Set the Network Discovery service (public preview) to function in offline mode using the [Set-MIPNetworkDiscoveryConfiguration](/powershell/module/azureinformationprotection/set-mipnetworkdiscoveryconfiguration) cmdlet.

     1. Configure the network scan job in the Azure portal.
 For more information, see [Creating a network scan job](deploy-aip-scanner-configure-install.md#creating-a-network-scan-job).